Bradford 2025 UK City of Culture

 But who are these unsung heroes?
 We caught up with three brilliant Bradfordians to find out who they are, what they do – and what they’re excited about seeing at Bradford 2025.

-Read on the meet Julie, a psychotherapist and climate activist.
+Read on and meet Julie, a psychotherapist and climate activist.

 A woman with light brown hair smiles into the camera wearing a bright yellow coat.
 Behind her is a bus stop with a black and white poster featuring an image of the same woman.